dae416/DeepBubbleVelocimetry/README.md

-# DeepBuubleVelocimetry for Bubble velocity evaluation
+# DeepBubbleVelocimetry for evaluating the bubble velocity field

 This is a project of [Multiphase flow & Flow visualization Lab](https://mffv.snu.ac.kr/).
-The purpose of the project is to obtain the bubble velocity field from experimental images using deep learning model.
+The purpose of the project is to obtain the bubble velocity field from experimental images using CNN-based optical flow model.
 More information can be found in the paper (Choi et al. 2022 (to be published)).

 The codes are based on [PWC_Net](https://github.com/NVlabs/PWC-Net) with the pre-trained weights.